portage-CEG/portage-ceg.github.io/README.md

 ### Markdown

 GitHub pages are primarily written in Markdown--a simplified markup language that turns plain text into html.
 There are a number of different 'flavours' of Markdown, and this site is written in Kramdown.
 Here's a [Kramdown Cheat Sheet](https://kramdown.gettalong.org/quickref.html).
 Markdown files can be created right in GitHub, or using your favourite text editor.
-They **must** be saved with the extension `.md`.
+They **must** be saved with the extension `.md`. (fun fact: this README is written in [GitHub flavoured Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax), which doesn't have as many options as Kramdown...especially when it comes to the table of contents.
+Make sure you specify Kramdown if you are searching outside tutorials!)

 ### Front matter